Manage ownerless Microsoft 365 groups and teams

-Using a security group to limit who can be invited to be an owner requires that you possess but not necessarily assign an Azure AD Premium license for each Microsoft 365 group member in your organization.
+Using a security group to limit who can be invited to be an owner requires that you possess but not necessarily assign a Microsoft Entra ID P1 or P2 license for each Microsoft 365 group member in your organization.

 To set an ownerless group or team policy